snwh/moka-icon-theme/README.md

 ###Bugs, Issues, Questions, Requests

-If you find any bugs or issues with Moka or if you have a question or request, you can visit: https://github.com/snwh/moka-icon-theme/issues
+If you find any bugs or issues with Moka or if you have a question or request, you can visit: https://github.com/snwh/moka-icon-theme/issues or https://launchpad.net/moka-icon-theme

 -----------